google/cog/README.md

 - opencv 3.
 Tested with 3.4.1.15.
 Other 3.* version should work as well.
 - scipy
 ```
- pip install opencv-python tensorflow opencv-python
+ pip install opencv-python tensorflow opencv-python scipy
 ```

 Some visualizations require matplotlib.

 You can use your favorite python IDE to import the project.
-Alternatively, you can add the base directory to you PYTHONPATH.
+Alternatively, you can add the base directory to your PYTHONPATH.

 # Datasets